Swinging (sexual practice): Sexually-transmitted infections

 Swingers are exposed to the same types of risks as people who engage in casual sex, with the main concerns being the risk of pregnancy or contracting a sexually transmitted infection (STI).
 Some swingers engage in unprotected sex, a practice known as barebacking, while others follow safe sex practices and will not engage with others who do not also practice safe sex.
 In most swingers' clubs, condoms are freely available and sometimes the club may require their use.
 Swingers may reduce the risk of STI by exchanging STI test results and serosorting.
 Proponents of swinging argue that safe sex is accepted within the swinging community and the risk of sexual disease is the same for them as for the general population – and that some populations of sexually non-monogamous people have clearly lower rates of STIs than the general population.
 Opponents are also concerned about the risk of pregnancy and STIs such as HIV, arguing that even protected sex is risky given that some STIs may be spread regardless of the use of condoms, such as Herpes and HPV.
 In a 1992 study, an overall 7% of swingers had quit swinging because of the HIV/AIDS epidemic.
 It was also stated that 62% of swingers changed their sex practices, by becoming more selective with partners or by practicing safe sex.

 A Dutch study that compared the medical records of self-reported swingers to that of the general population found that STI prevalence was highest in young people, homosexual men, and swingers.
 However, this study has been criticized as not being representative of swinger populations as a whole: its data was formulated solely on patients receiving treatment at an STI clinic.
 In addition, according to the conclusions of the report, the STI rates of swingers were in fact nearly identical to those of non-swinging straight couples, and concluded that the safest demographic for STI infection were female prostitutes.
 According to the Dutch study, "the combined rates of chlamydia and gonorrhea were just over 10% among straight people, 14% among gay men, just under 5% in female prostitutes, and 10.4% among swingers."

-Pregnancy

-Pregnancy is regarded as a possible undesirable consequence of engaging in swinging sexual activities.
-While this is also the same for monogamous sex, the risk of a woman being impregnated by a man other than her spouse or long-term partner adds a second layer of concern.

-Proper use of a condom with an effective birth control method can minimize the risk of pregnancy and transmission of STIs while swinging.
-Other solutions include a tubal ligation (female sterilization), vasectomy (male sterilization), or having a group entirely made of menopausal women.

-Couples in the lifestyle who wish to start families or have additional children are highly recommended to cease participation in swinging for at least several months prior to an intended pregnancy.
-This helps to ensure correct paternity for the future.